 5. Can Cause Weight Gain

-Though there is less research on this, some sources say that licorice can affect the hormones related to metabolism, and this can lead to unhealthy weight gain.
+Although there is not much research on this, some sources say that licorice may affect the hormones related to metabolism, and this may lead to unhealthy weight gain.

 6. Might Harm The Liver

 Some credible sources suggest that individuals with liver disease must stay away from licorice.
 However, we need more research on this before we can arrive at a conclusion.

 7. Causes Hormonal Imbalances

 One major reported side effect of licorice root is reduced levels of testosterone in men and an increase in estrogen and prolactin levels in women.

 Studies have also shown how iso, a compound in licorice, interferes with the sex hormones in the ovary.
 It disrupts the production of sex hormones (4).